BrianZah/PrismBreak/README.md

 ```bash
 ./main.exe
 ```
 **Our Setup**: The tool was mainly developed on a machine running debian 12.
-The computer had rtx 3070 ti an d and intel i7 12700k.
+The computer had an rtx 3070 ti and intel i7 12700k.
 ### Windows
 1. Download the repository and create a build directory within it.
 2. Navigate to the build directory using the command line and execute the following commands: